AWS re:Invent 2021: Key Takeaways

 - Sustainability Pillar for AWS Well-Architected Framework:

 The newly introduced Sustainability Pillar helps organizations learn, measure, and improve their workloads with the help of environmental best practices for cloud computing.
 Like the other pillars, Sustainability Pillar contains questions that aim to evaluate the design, architecture, and implementation to reduce energy consumption and improve efficiency.
 The pillar acts as a tool to track your progress toward policies and best practices.
-Moreover, the pillar helps developers and cloud architects surface the trade-offs, best practices, highlight patterns, and avoid anti-patterns.
+Moreover, the pillar helps developers and cloud architects surface the trade-offs, and best practices, highlight patterns, and avoid anti-patterns.
 The pillar helps organizations better understand the state of their workloads.

 - AWS Well-Architected Custom Lenses: